-High-speed Internet access is recommended, as dial-up may be slow and limited in viewing lectures, downloading information and completing online homework and tests.
-This course does contain streaming audio and video content.
+High-speed Internet access is recommended, this course does contain streaming audio and video content.

 Use of Public Computers

 If using a public library or other public access computer, please check to ensure that you will have access for the length of time required to complete tasks and tests.
 A list and schedule for on-campus computer labs is available on the Open Lab for Students webpage.